-- 1) Explain why your Entity must serve as a pass-through for other organizations carrying out part of the grant program.
-Include information on special qualifications and areas of expertise. - 2) Describe your Entity's ability to comply with FFATA reporting and collection of certifications and financial and performance reports from subrecipients. - 3) Explain how the applicant Entity will monitor subawards for compliance with program terms and Federal and State regulations, detailing monitoring frequency and corrective action procedures, and Entity ability to provide any needed technical assistance.
+- 1) Explain why your entity must serve as a pass-through for other organizations carrying out part of the grant program.
+Include information on special qualifications and areas of expertise. - 2) Describe your entity's ability to comply with FFATA reporting and collection of certifications and financial and performance reports from subrecipients. - 3) Explain how your entity will monitor subawards for compliance with program terms and Federal and State regulations, detailing monitoring frequency and corrective action procedures, and Entity ability to provide any needed technical assistance.